amida-tech/phr-style-guide/README.md

 To compile the documentation, you will need to install kss-node; kss-node can be installed via npm with the following command (npm must also be installed).

 ``
-sudo npm install -g kss-node
+sudo npm install -g kss
 ``

 Then, run the following command from the project base directory